xactuary/School_District_Analysis/README.md

 | 9th Grade Thomas student count| 461| 461|
 | Average Passing Math% District wide | 75.0 | 74.8|
 | Average Passing Reading% District wide | 85.8 | 85.7|

+The district analysis is mis-leading because it removes the scores for the 9th graders at Thomas High School but still divides the remaining scores by the same denominator.
+So it looks like the passing percent is going down when in fact, it may be going up.
+Therefore it is necessary to dig deeper to see what is really going on.

+A summary of the results with the Thomas High School passing percentages calculated as a percent of the total students at the school looks like this: